 During the eclipse, the Moon will approach the Earth’s shadow.
 This is a Penumbral Eclipse.
 In time, the Moon will gradually enter the Umbra.
 This is the darkest part of Earth’s shadow (Partial or Umbral Eclipse).

 When the Moon is inside the Umbra, you get the full eclipse.
 Because Earth’s shadow is larger than the Moon’s, this phase can last one hour.
 The Moon will continue to darken while getting red.
 It will gradually reach the maximum of the Eclipse.

-After the maximum, the moon will get brighter.
-The reddish colour will gradually vanish (end of the full eclipse).
+After the maximum, the Moon will get brighter.
+The reddish color will vanish.
+This is the end of the full eclipse.

 How to Photograph a Lunar Eclipse: The Gear

 You might have to compete for your photography spot.
 Particularly if you want to photograph the eclipse and the landscape using a wide-angle lens.
 Plan to be at your location well in advance.